freerange/site/soups/weeknotes/week-600.snip.markdown

 - Ben contributed to another grant application with Manuel (product owner for Lightbox), did some work with [CAST][cast]/[Catalyst][catalyst] on a project aimed at helping charities, and has now started working with Outlandish on another of their projects.

-- Chris is mostly working on the TAA project with me but is also finding time to participate in a Coop Development Training course and work on some fairly gnarly colour calculations in Lightbox.
+- Chris is mostly working on the TAA project with me but is also finding time to participate in a a [Barefoot Co-op Development Training course][barefoot] and work on some fairly gnarly colour calculations in Lightbox.
 We're making slow but steady progress on Lightbox and really appreciate Manuel's patience while things have been so unsettled.

 - Ben, Chris and James collaborated on the application for a [DOS][dos] opportunity to upgrade Ruby and Rails on various [GDS][gds] projects.
 We were shortlisted but unfortunately ended up just missing out to [Unboxed][unboxed].